sparoodata/mongolens_new/README.md

 - _"Help me build a MongoDB query to find active users who haven't logged in for 30 days"_
 - _"What indexes should I create for queries that frequently filter by status and sort by date?"_
 - _"Analyze the performance of this query: { status: 'completed', date: { $gt: new Date('2023-01-01') } }"_

+If you're feeling adventurous, you try something like:

+- _"Analyze my database and generate an interactive summary of any interesting observtions"_

 ## Smithery